BCHSI/philter-deidstable1_mirror/README.md

 **-r (ref_date):**&nbsp;Reference date for shifting birth dates for patients > 90 y.o., the default is date.today()<br/>

 ## 0. Curating I2B2 XML Files
+Skip this step if you do not intend to use I2B2 data for evaluation.
 To remove non-HIPAA PHI annotations from the I2B2 XML files, run the following command:

 **-i** Path to the directory that contains the original I2B2 xml files<br/>
 **-o** Path to the directory where the curated files will be written<br/>